-2. Remote sensing of basal conditions: Remote sensing such as active and passive seismic arrays and radio sounding echo can complement in situ measurements of bed conditions and englacial properties.
+2. Remote sensing of basal conditions: Remote sensing such as active and passive seismic and radio echo sounding arrays can complement in situ measurements of bed conditions and englacial properties.
 Seismic imaging requires arrays of shallow holes for emplacing sources.
-The capability for producing large numbers of shallow holes (25-100 m depth, 5-10 cm diameter) is present within IDDO with the Rapid Air Movement Drill, and that capability should be maintained and improved.
+The capability for producing large numbers of shallow holes (25-100 m depth, 5-10 cm diameter) needs to be maintained within IDDO with the Rapid Air Movement Drill, which urgently needs refurbishments and enhancements for more portable operation.
 Increasing the speed of drilling while continuing to reduce the size and power consumption of the shot hole drills will be important.
 Details of the Rapid Air Movement Drill are in the Long Range Drilling Technology Plan.

 3. Sub-ice shelf mass balance: Ice shelves buttress discharge from ice sheets and ice sheets grounded below sea level can become unstable after their buttressing ice shelves disintegrate.
-Recent work indicates that ocean temperatures control rates at which the ice shelves melt, and emerging observations (Jenkins et al, 2010) and model results (Pollard and DeConto, 2009) suggest that sub-shelf melting exerts strong control on the mass balance of ice sheets.
+Recent work indicates that ocean temperatures control rates at which the ice shelves melt, and emerging observations (Jenkins et al., 2010) and model results (Pollard and DeConto, 2009) suggest that sub-shelf melting exerts strong control on the mass balance of ice sheets.
 Exploration of sub-shelf ocean cavities and ice/ocean interactions provide basic data needed to model ice fluxes grounding near the line.
 Although measurements have been made and more are being conducted, coverage is still sparse.
 Access holes large enough for deploying instruments on moorings, autonomous underwater vehicles, and remotely operated vehicles are needed to acquire short-term spatially distributed data.
 Additionally, long-term observatories at targeted sites are needed to document temporal variability.
 All these experiments should be directly related to grounding-zone studies and linked to oceanographic campaigns beyond the ice shelves.

 4. Grounding zone processes: Improved understanding of processes in grounding zones is needed to assess the role of fast-flowing ice streams and outlet glaciers on the stability of ice sheets.
-Conceptual geological models of grounding-line environments have been inferred from stratigraphic successions.
+Conceptual geological models of environments grounding-line have been inferred from stratigraphic successions.
 Remote sensing studies using satellite observations and geophysical surveys have been conducted at grounding lines of major ice streams, but only one study at a modern grounding line has documented processes (Anandakrishnan et al., 2007; Alley et al., 2007).
 Currently there are no direct measurements at grounding lines and grounding zones of fast-flowing ice streams and outlet glaciers.
 Small diameter access holes are needed to deploy instruments to measure spatial and temporal changes in these critical areas.

 5. Rheological properties of ice: Rheological properties of ice depend strongly on temperature, impurities, and texture, including grain size and fabric (Cuffey and Paterson, 2010).
-Improved understanding of the controls on the rheology is needed to develop realistic models of deformation of ice sheets, which are needed to help develop depth-age relationships in ice cores, and also to establish past, present and future responses to possible environmental changes.
-Sensors that measure depth profiles of temperature, fabric, optical stratigraphy and tilt in boreholes are now available.
+Improved understanding of the controls on the rheology is needed to develop realistic models of deformation of ice sheets, which are needed to help develop depth-age relationships in ice cores, understanding flow and shear, and also to establish past, present and future responses to possible environmental changes.
+Sensors that measure depth profiles of temperature, fabric, optical stratigraphy and tilt in boreholes are now available that can be calibrated against ice core determinations.
 Rapid-access drills that can drill through ice up to 4 km thick are needed to deploy these sensors.
 In addition, a system to rapidly access the ice sheet and then extract ice cores from selected depths would allow analyses of ice properties at depths of special interest; such a drill does not yet exist but should be planned.